Astonishing & Magnificent Algae

 Characteristics of Algae

-Algae also produce large quantities of carbon dioxide through respiration and decomposition.
-It is critical that this gas, CO2, is available to other algae and green plants.
-They cannot survive without it.
-Therefore, algae complete the cycle by first using CO2 to make sugar and then releasing CO2 when they oxidize sugar for energy.
+This CO2 is then made available to plants and other algae.
+Algae complete the cycle by first using CO2 to make sugar and then releasing oxygen when they oxidize sugar for energy.
 These sugars are made into more complex sugars, proteins, fats, hormones, and enzymes.
+Algae are known to fix more carbon, or, in other words, make more sugar, than all the rest of the world’s plants combined.
+(Arms, K. and P.S.
+Camp, 1987).

 Cyanobacteria (Aphanizomenon flos-aquae)